Kudzu, scourge of the southern United States

-Most of us living in the Washington DC area are used to a common sight along the area’s roadsides and parklands.
-That is, thick masses of twining, dark green vines scrambling all over other trees and shrubs.
-No, it’s not poison ivy, but another plant that’s even more invasive.
-This plant is known as kudzu.
-And like it or not, its reputation is spreading.
+Most of us living in the Washington DC area are familiar with a sight common along the area’s roadsides and parklands.
+That is, thick blankets of twining, dark green vines covering other trees and shrubs.
+No, it’s not poison ivy, but another species that’s even more invasive.
+The plant is known as kudzu.
+And unfortunately, its reputation is spreading.

 What is kudzu, exactly, and how did it get here?